Is our prayer service on the birth of a child and for the mother offensive?

-Today a grandma asked me if I could go to the hospital and offer a prayer for their new granddaughter that was born yesterday.
-She was concerned that the first day on which this prayer is offered had already passed.
-I told her it was within 24 hours, and even if it weren’t what difference would it make?
-(Do we keep a chronometer in our hands when we pray?)
-I congratulated her for her new granddaughter, and for requesting to do a prayer service, which most people are not even aware exists.
+Today a grandmother asked me if I could go to the hospital and offer a prayer for their new granddaughter that was born yesterday.
+She was troubled that the first day on which this prayer is offered had already passed.
+I told her that it was within 24 hours, and even if it was not, what difference would it make?
+(Do we keep a timer in our hands when we pray?)
+I congratulated her for her new granddaughter, and for requesting to do a prayer service, a service which most people are not even aware exists.

-Before going to the hospital I carefully reviewed the service, because I was fully aware that certain wording in the prayers presented some problems and had bothered me for some time.
+Before going to the hospital I reviewed the service carefully, because I was fully aware that certain wording in the prayers presented some problems and they had bothered me for some time.
 This was a faithful Orthodox Christian family, and educated.
-If they were to pay close attention to the wording they could possibly conceive the prayers as offensive.
+If they were to pay close attention to the wording they might view the prayers as offensive.
 So I decided to edit them.
 I would like to share with you my reasons for doing so.

-The prayers on the birth of a child and prayers for a woman who has just given birth (said on the first day from the birth of her child) are three.
-The subject of all three of them is the mother, who is named.
-The child is not named, because the name is not given until the eighth day (we’ll address this service in our next post).
-The 1st prayer includes a simple request for the child: “Keep her safe and the present infant.”
-So does the 2nd: “Have mercy on her…and preserve the child born of her.”
+The prayers upon the delivery of a child and the prayers for a woman who has just given birth (said on the day after the birth of her child) are three.
+The person for whom all three of these prayers is offered is the mother, who is named.
+The child is not named, because a name is not given until the eighth day (we will address this service in our next post).
+The first prayer includes a simple request for the child: “Keep her safe and also the present infant”, and so also the second prayer: “Have mercy on her…and protect the child born of her.”
 Protect the child from what?
 A few of the dangers named are “bane”(!!), “distress by the adversary” and “evil spirits of the day and night.”
-Requests for the protection of the mother include “diabolical cruelty,” “tyrannical oppression of the devil,” “attack of invisible spirits,” “jealousy,” “envy” and “evil eye”!
+Requests for the mother are protection from “diabolical cruelty,” “tyrannical oppression of the devil,” “attack by invisible spirits,” “jealousy,” “envy” and “the evil eye”!

-The second request for the mother is for the “forgiveness of her sins” (3rd—the 2nd adds “voluntary and involuntary”).
+The second request for the mother is for the “forgiveness of her sins” (third and second prayers add “voluntary and involuntary”).
 Forgiveness for what?
 For giving birth to a child born within the “great mystery” of marriage (Eph.
 5:32), which is holy sacrament?
-This is not a prayer; it is a condemnation of marriage that addresses the mother as if she had committed a crime (and for forty days she is viewed and treated as a penitent in need of forgiveness before she can once more become partaker of the sacred mysteries).
+This is not a prayer; it is a condemnation of marriage that addresses the mother as if she had committed a crime (and for forty days she is viewed and treated as a penitent in need of forgiveness before she can once more become a partaker of the sacred mysteries).

 Instead of congratulations the priest prays for the forgiveness even of those “who have touched her”!
 Since on account of giving birth she has been rendered ritually “unclean” (Lev.
-12:1-4), those who touch her become also unclean (Lev.
-5:2-3)!
-But the Lord has freed us from these Jewish practices: “If with Christ you died to the elemental spirits of the universe, why do you live as if you still belonged to the world?
-Why do you subject to regulations?
-‘Do not handle, Do not taste, Do not touch?’”
+12:1-4), those who touch her also become unclean!
+(Lev.
+5:2-3) But the Lord has freed us from these Jewish practices: “If with Christ you died to the elemental spirits of the universe, why do you live as if you still belonged to the world?
+Why are you subjected to regulations: ‘Do not handle, Do not taste, Do not touch?’”
 (Col. 2:20-21)

 Comments?